 Prime® may be used during tank cycling to alleviate ammonia/nitrite toxicity.
 It contains a binder which renders ammonia, nitrite, and nitrate non-toxic, allowing the biofilter to more efficiently remove them.
 It will also detoxify any heavy metals found in the tap water at typical concentration levels.
 Use at start-up and whenever adding or replacing water.
 When transporting or quarantining fish, use Seachem StressGuard™.
 When adding new fish, use Stability®.
 Both are ideal for use with Prime®.

 Use 1 capful (5 mL) for each 200 L (50 US gallons) of new water.
 For smaller volumes, please note each cap thread is approximately 1 mL.
 May be added to aquarium directly, but better if added to new water first.
 If adding directly to aquarium, base dose on aquarium volume.
 Sulfur odor is normal.
 For exceptionally high chloramine concentrations, a double dose may be used safely.
 To detoxify nitrite in an emergency, up to 5 times normal dose may be used.
 If temperature is > 30 °C (86 °F) and chlorine or ammonia levels are low, use a half dose.

-A: Prime works by removing chlorine from the water and then binds with ammonia until it can be consumed by your biological filtration (chloramine minus chlorine = ammonia).
+A: Prime® works by removing chlorine from the water and then binds with ammonia until it can be consumed by your biological filtration (chloramine minus chlorine = ammonia).
 The bond is not reversible and ammonia is still available for your bacteria to consume.
-Prime will not halt your cycling process.
+Prime® will not halt your cycling process.

 I am going to assume that you were using a liquid based reagent test kit (Nessler based, silica).
 Any type of reducing agent or ammonia binder (dechlorinators, etc) will give you a false positive.
-You can avoid this by using our MultiTest™ Ammonia kit (not affected by reducing agents) or you can wait to test, Prime dissipates from your system within 24 hours.
+You can avoid this by using our MultiTest™ Ammonia kit (not affected by reducing agents) or you can wait to test, Prime® dissipates from your system within 24 hours.

-A: The detoxification of nitrite and nitrate by Prime (when used at elevated levels) is not well understood from a mechanistic standpoint.
+A: The detoxification of nitrite and nitrate by Prime® (when used at elevated levels) is not well understood from a mechanistic standpoint.
 The most likely explanation is that the nitrite and nitrate is removed in a manner similar to the way ammonia is removed; i.e. it is bound and held in a inert state until such time that bacteria in the biological filter are able to take a hold of it, break it apart and use it.
 Two other possible scenarios are reduction to nitrogen (N2) gas or conversion into a benign organic nitrogen compound.

 I wish we had some more "concrete" explanation, but the end result is the same, it does actually detoxify nitrite and nitrate.
-This was unexpected chemically and thus initially we were not even aware of this, however we received numerous reports from customers stating that when they overdosed with Prime they were able to reduce or eliminate the high death rates they experienced when their nitrite and nitrate levels were high.
+This was unexpected chemically and thus initially we were not even aware of this, however we received numerous reports from customers stating that when they overdosed with Prime® they were able to reduce or eliminate the high death rates they experienced when their nitrite and nitrate levels were high.
 We have received enough reports to date to ensure that this is no fluke and is in fact a verifiable function of the product.

-A: Prime can be dosed every 24-48 hours.
+A: Prime® can be dosed every 24-48 hours.

-A: Prime does not remove ammonia, nitrite, or nitrate from the system.
+A: Prime® does not remove ammonia, nitrite, or nitrate from the system.
 It simply binds with those compounds making them harmless to the inhabitants and still bioavailable to the beneficial bacteria.

-A: Prime will bind up those compounds for up to 48 hours.
-If they are still present after that time frame, they are released back into the water, unless Prime is re-dosed accordingly.
-Also, if your ammonia or nitrite levels are increasing within a 24-hour period, Prime can be re-dosed every 24 hours.
+A: Prime® will bind up those compounds for up to 48 hours.
+If they are still present after that time frame, they are released back into the water, unless Prime® is re-dosed accordingly.
+Also, if your ammonia or nitrite levels are increasing within a 24-hour period, Prime® can be re-dosed every 24 hours.

 A: If your ammonia or nitrite levels are above 2 ppm, you can safely use up to 5 x the recommended amount.

-A: No, as long as Prime has been stored properly, it will last indefinitely.
+A: No, as long as Prime® has been stored properly, it will last indefinitely.